 Prosecutors: Heiress changed his life then plotted his death

-Keith Green was a popular but troubled Northern California high school football star who had recently washed out of college when he met Tiffany Li.
-Li was a pretty, jet-setting daughter of a rich and powerful Chinese family who was born in Beijing and grew up in Silicon Valley.
+In this April 6, 2017 file photo, Tiffany Li, a Northern California woman accused of killing the father of her two children, leaves San Mateo County Jail after posting $35 million bail in Redwood City, Calif.
+Keith Green was a popular but troubled high school football star who had recently washed out of college when he met Tiffany Li.

 Add your comments below